Beirut blast probe faces derailment for second time | Law-Order

 Bitar has faced opposition since July, with politicians refusing to waive the immunity of several former ministers and security officials the judge wanted to investigate.
 Hezbollah leader Sayyed Hassan Nasrallah last month accused Bitar of "playing politics" and called the probe "politicized".

-Bitar's predecessor, judge Fadi Sawan, was removed after a similar complaint from two ex-ministers he had charged.
+Bitar's predecessor, judge Fadi Sawan, was removed after a similar complaint from two former ministers he had charged.
 Bitar had issued requests in July to question former prime minister Hassan Diab and other top officials charged by his predecessor with negligence over the blast.

 All have denied wrongdoing.
 On Sept.
 16, he issued an arrest warrant for former public works minister Youssef Finianos after he failed to show up for questioning, the first against a top official in the case.

 A document seen by Reuters and sent just over two weeks before the blast showed the president and prime minister were warned about the risks posed by the chemicals and that they could destroy the capital.
-(Reporting By Laila Bassam and Maha El Dahan; Editing by Jon Boyle/Tom Perry/David Evans/William Maclean)
+(Reporting By Laila Bassam and Maha El Dahan; Editing by Jon Boyle, Tom Perry, David Evans, William Maclean and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)